-Knowledge about treatment options, risks, and recovery: Depending upon the patient concerns and differences in pertinent anatomy there can be different options for improvement in appearance.
+Knowledge about treatment options, risks, and recovery: Depending upon the patient's concerns and differences in pertinent anatomy there can be different options for improvement in appearance.
 These options differ depending on their outcomes, risks, and recovery.
 It is seldom one size fits all.
-We want you to take an informed decision based on the available options.
+We want you to make an informed decision based on the available options.

 Procedures can be divided depending upon how invasive they are.
 Based on the invasiveness procedures can be classified into: